juliuscc/semantic-release-slack-bot/README.md

 With this example:

 - Slack notifications are skipped on a successful release
-- Slack notifications are sent on a failed release
+- Slack notifications are sent on a failed release if the current branch is master or start with "lts/"

 ## Screenshots